Holding Library: The specific library to which borrowed material belongs AKA Owning Library (when not the Home Library).

 Payment or arrangement of payment that is mutually agreeable to both the Home Library and the Owning Library must be completed by December of the billing year.

-Each library must fill and mail the patron request within 4 business days of receipt of the GIL Express request.
+Each library must fill and ship the requested book within 4 business days of receipt of the GIL Express request.
 Business days are defined as Monday through Friday, during normal business hours.
 Holding Library closed dates will not count.

-The patron should expect the item to be received at the Pick-up Library 5-7 working days after the request was placed.
+The patron should expect an item requested through GIL Express to be available for pickup (On the Hold Shelf) within 3-5 business days from the date the request was placed.